 Placing a value on personal items can be challenging, but it’s an essential part of the division process.
 Deciding which items to prioritize can help the parties reach an agreement, as each party has something they want.
 However, if the parties don’t agree, the judge can make final determinations at his or her discretion.

 Once the court receives the information it needs, the judge will finalize the division of marital property.
 This step awards each party their property to provide the most equitable split possible.
 In some cases, the court may award additional payments to one of the parties, but generally, this completes the process.

 Get Expert Divorce Representation in Arizona

 Now that you know how the division of marital assets works, explore our website if you want to know the tips on how to soften the effects of divorce on a child.
-Then, if you need divorce representation in Arizona, call Randle, Palmer, & Bernays at 520-327-1409 for an attorney who will fight for you.
+Then, if you need divorce representation in Arizona, call Randle, Palmer, & Associates at 520-327-1409 for an attorney who will fight for you.